zendiy-mgos/zvar-dic/README.md

 ```c
 void mgos_zvar_remove_keys(mgos_zvar_t dic);
 ```
 Removes all keys from the dictionary.
-Removed keys are also deallocated.
+Removed keys are also automatically deallocated.

 |Parameter||
 |--|--|